top of page

 How often are plot surveys done?

 The survey scheme has changed from Spring 2023, there will now be 3 surveys every year, each taking place over a 6 week period.
 Survey dates will be advertised on notices on gates and notice boards, in the newsletter, on Facebook and the website.
-Click here for the Spring 2024 Survey Notice.
+Click here for the Autumn 2024 Survey Notice.

 Plot surveys are done to ensure the site is kept cultivated in line with our lease with the Dulwich Estate.
 Surveyors also check for health and safety issues around plots and paths.